rayoub/rupee/README.md

 java -jar -Dlog4j.configurationFile=log4j2.xml rupee-search-0.0.1-SNAPSHOT-jar-with-dependencies.jar -s DIR,d9rubb2,FALSE,FALSE,FALSE,FALSE,FALSE,FALSE,TOP_ALIGNED,FULL_LENGTH
 ```

-## Importing SCOP, CATH and CHAIN databases
+## Importing SCOP, CATH and CHAIN Databases

-If you're only interested in importing DIR data from the ```DIR_PATH```, you can safely ignore the following.
+If you're only interested in importing DIR data from the ```dir``` directory, you can safely ignore the following.
-However, if you're interested in duplicating the functionality at <https://ayoubresearch.com> or you're interested in duplicating the results in the PLoS ONE paper, you should read on.
+However, if you're interested in duplicating the functionality at <https://ayoubresearch.com>, you should read on.

 Some files, especially data files, are too numerous or too large to include in the GitHub repo.
 The .gitignore file list the files and directories that have been explicitly excluded from the repo.

-### db/
+### rupee/db/ directory

 This directory contains SQL definitions files.
 All files except files prefixed with x\_ or y\_ contain SQL definitions.

 x\_ files are used for populating tables and should only be run when parsed data files are present.
-Please note, the x\_ files contain __hard-coded references__ to file locations that should be changed to match your Linux home directory.
+Please note, the x\_ files contain __hard-coded references__ to file locations that should be changed to match your directories.
 Unfortunately, the postgres COPY command does not accept relative directories.
+The y\_ are used for creating the database objects, as noted above.

-### data/
+### rupee/data/ directory

+This directory should probably correspond to your ```DATA_PATH``` but it is not required.
+If not, you should mirror the contents of this directory in your ```DATA_PATH``` directory.
 This directory contains all data files and scripts used in parsing the files.

 The following directories, along with brief descriptions, are excluded from the repo so you must create them.